apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example uses a `map` type lookup table named `airportcode_to_name`, which contains the following key-value pairs:
+The following example uses a `map` type lookup table named `code_to_name`, which contains the following key-value pairs:

 ```json
 {